-China’s central bank calls cryptocurrency-tied deals illegal, bitcoin drops 4.5%: report
+China’s central bank calls cryptocurrency-tied deals illegal, bitcoin drops c

-the Chinese central bank is reportedly developing an electronic version of the country’s yuan that could be tracked and controlled by Beijing
+China's central bank is developing an electronic version of the country’s yuan

-The People’s Bank of China on Friday called cryptocurrency-tied deals in the country illegal, sending bitcoin shares about 4.5% percent lower, according to a report.
+The People’s Bank of China on Friday called cryptocurrency-tied deals in the country illegal, sending bitcoin shares tumbling.

-Bloomberg reported that the central bank posted on its website that all cryptocurrency-related transactions should be banned.
+The notice complained Bitcoin, Ethereum and other digital currencies disrupt the financial system and are used in money-laundering and other crimes.

+"Virtual currency derivative transactions are all illegal financial activities and are strictly prohibited," the People’s Bank of China said on its website.

 CLICK HERE TO READ MORE ON FOX BUSINESS